-Can you mount wheels on the USM Sideboard?
+Can you mount wheels on a USM Haller Sideboard L?
 Are castors with or without brakes required?

 Castors for the USM Sideboard can be ordered in our shop.
 For all USM units the use of two lockable castors is to be recommended, a total of 6 castors are required for such a sideboard.
 The castors are available in two hardnesses: soft variant for wood floor and a hard version for carpeting.

-Are USM units available in special, custom, colours?
+Is the USM Haller Sideboard L available in special, custom, colours?

 Custom colours are available from USM, but because the production is very complex they are only available for bulk orders.

-Can a glass plate be mounted on the sideboard?
+Can a glass plate be mounted on a USM Haller Sideboard L?

 Yes.
 However, this requires the use of additional counter pads, which are screwed into the brass connector balls.

 After Fritz Haller had planned new buildings for USM, he received another commission from the Swiss metal fabricators: interior furnishings for the office pavilion.
 The result was the USM Haller modular furniture system, a shelving system that sets new standards in modular and function-oriented design The series production of the USM Haller shelving system began in 1969, after USM Haller was requested to provide units for the Rothschild Bank, Paris.
 A central philosophy behind the USM Haller system is that "furnishings are not a state but a process."
 Based on a relatively small number of components USM furniture allows maximum flexibility, and objects which can be reconfigured at a later date if required.
 The USM Haller sideboard with four open compartments is one of the simpler versions of the furniture system and can serve as a discreet storage solution in various locations, commercial or domestic.